Radiator (engine cooling): Automobiles and motorcycles

-A by product of the combustion process is a large amount of heat.
-If heat were allowed to increase unchecked in the engine, components would eventually expand to the point where they would cease to rotate.
-To combat this affect, coolant is circulated through the engine where it absorbs the heat from the engine.
+The combustion process produces a large amount of heat.
+If heat were allowed to increase unchecked, detonation would occur, and components outside the engine would fail due to excessive temperature.
+To combat this effect, coolant is circulated through the engine where it absorbs heat.
 Once the coolant absorbs the heat from the engine it continues its flow to the radiator.
-The radiator transfers the heat from the fluid inside to the air outside, thereby cooling the fluid, which in turn cools the engine.
-Radiators are also often used to cool automatic transmission fluids, air conditioner refrigerant, intake air, and sometimes to cool motor oil or power steering fluid.
-Radiators are typically mounted in a position where they receive airflow from the forward movement of the vehicle, such as behind a front grill.
+The radiator transfers heat from the coolant to the passing air.

+Radiators are also used to cool automatic transmission fluids, air conditioner refrigerant, intake air, and sometimes to cool motor oil or power steering fluid.
+A radiator is typically mounted in a position where it receives airflow from the forward movement of the vehicle, such as behind a front grill.
 Where engines are mid- or rear-mounted, it is common to mount the radiator behind a front grill to achieve sufficient airflow, even though this requires long coolant pipes.
 Alternatively, the radiator may draw air from the flow over the top of the vehicle or from a side-mounted grill.
 For long vehicles, such as buses, side airflow is most common for engine and transmission cooling and top airflow most common for air conditioner cooling.